agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

 Some time ago I joined a company as a software developer and my manager--let's call it Seamus--was practising management by fear.

-It was a daunting experience that lasted 3 months and almost made me
+It was a daunting but insighful experience that lasted 3 months.

-I decided to write that experience and extract a series of pillars to increase awareness of the problem.
+I decided to publish that experience and extract a series of pillars to increase awareness of the problem.
 If you're working in a such a place reading this should hopefully gain confidence to change things or to move on to a new job.

 >> Management by fear is a management style used to achieve unopposed obedience and enforce decisions trough the chain of command.
 It creates a tense work relationship where any initiative can upset the manager and bring negative repercussions to the underdog labeled as a troublemaker--often many others feel uncomfortable but are afraid to speak up.